-CE is a logic input pin for enabling or disabling battery charging by turning on/off the DC/DC or restarting a new charging cycle.
-The battery charging is enabled when the REG01 Bit [5:4] is set to 01, and CE is pulled to low logic.
+CE is a logic input pin for enabling or disabling battery charging functions while the DC/DC converter continues operating.
+The battery charging is enabled when the REG01 Bit[5:4] is set to 01 and CE is pulled to low logic.